 - Temporomandibular joint disorders

 There is no cure for fibromyalgia, only the possibility of using medications to combat symptoms as they arise.
-These drugs can include anti-inflammatories, anti-depressants, and other treatment options.
-(1)
+These drugs can include natural anti-inflammatories, prescription medications, anti-depressants, and other treatment options.

 What is Chronic Fatigue Syndrome?

 Chronic fatigue syndrome (CFS) is a challenging disorder to manage, characterized by extreme fatigue, often unrelated to any underlying medical condition.
 Physical and mental activity may worsen the fatigue, but, the exhaustion does not improve with rest.

 Chronic fatigue syndrome also goes by two other names.
 They are:

 - Myalgic Encephalomyelitis (ME)